Defending the CDL Holder for DUI

-After a DUI arrest in a commercial vehicle or in a personal vehicle (if the driver is a CDL holder), the arresting officer will read the regular implied-consent-warning that applies to any DUI cases.
+After a DUI arrest in a commercial vehicle or a personal vehicle (if the driver is a CDL holder), the arresting officer will read:

-Just like for a non-CDL holder, after the DUI arrest and notice of suspension and disqualification, you only have 10 days to request a formal hearing to contest both the suspension of your driver’s license and the disqualification of your CDL.
+Just like for a non-CDL holder, after the DUI arrest and notice of suspension and disqualification, you only have ten (10) days to request a formal hearing to contest both the suspension of your driver’s license and the disqualification of your CDL.

-DUI Attorney for a CDL Holder / CMV Driver in Tampa, FL
+DUI Attorney for a CDL Holder in Tampa, FL

-Call a DUI attorney experienced in representing the CDL holder or person driving a commercial vehicle.
-We represent the CDL holder in DUI cases, other criminal traffic cases, and civil traffic violations throughout Tampa, Hillsborough County and the surrounding areas in the greater Tampa Bay area. drunk driving defense attorney
+Call a DUI attorney experienced in representing the CDL holder or person driving a commercial vehicle at the Sammis Law Firm.
+We represent the CDL holder in DUI cases, other criminal traffic cases, and civil traffic violations.
+We represent CDL holders throughout Tampa, Hillsborough County, and the surrounding areas in the greater Tampa Bay area.

 Call (813) 250-0500.